 Data Output Format

-If you’ve ever used the mysql shell before, then you will be aware of the crappy format that is returned when you execute a select statement.
+If you’ve ever used the MySQL shell before, then you will be aware of the crappy format that is returned when you execute a select statement.
 Well, mycli removes this problem entirely, presenting data in a visually excellent way.
-Firstly, see the mysql shell format, then mycli’s.
+Firstly, see the MySQL shell format, then mycli format.

 MySQL Shell Select Output